syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### constraints `enum`
 {:#members:constraints}

-Sets the default behavior of the diagram see <a href="global.html#diagramconstraints">DiagramConstraints</a>
+Enables/Disables the default behaviors of the diagram see <a href="global.html#diagramconstraints">DiagramConstraints</a>

 #### Default Value